ava-labs/avalanchego/vms/platformvm/service.md

 ### `platform.getSubnet`

-Get owners and elastic info about the Subnet.
+Get owners and elastic info about the Subnet or L1.

 **Signature:**